 The urban land-use planning process in Chile involves several agents and policies.
 We provide a concise overview of the process.
 The Ministry of Housing and Urbanism is responsible for formulating regional and inter-municipal plans.
 Yet, the local land-use plans and detailed neighborhood-level plans are developed by municipalities.
-These plans typically involve maximum FAR and height and land use allowed, among others, and are usually enforced.
-Indeed, according to OECD (2017), referring to the neighborhood-level regulation plans, "Where they exist, they form statutory land-use plans and tend to be strictly enforced."
+These plans typically involve maximum FAR and height and land use allowed, among others, and are strictly enforced (OECD, 2017)."

-The process and the regulation itself are substantially different than in the US.
+The process and the regulation itself are substantially different than in the USA.
 The main actors in the Chilean regulatory process that directly concern block-level regulation are the municipality mayor, the Municipal Council, and the urban planning advisor.
-In the USA, as Glaeser and Gyourko (2018) summarize, land-use regulation is under local control, and minimum-lot-size regulation is widely used and usually strict in the suburbs.
+In the USA, as Glaeser and Gyourko (2018) summarize, land-use regulation is under local control and minimum-lot-size regulation is widely used and usually strict in the suburbs.

-Another critical difference between the US and Chile is the effect of single-family zoning.
-In the US, this regulation that restricts developments to single-family units and effectively prevents tall buildings is prevalent in most metropolitan areas.
+Another critical difference between the USA and Chile is the effect of single-family zoning.
+In the USA, this regulation that restricts developments to single-family units and effectively prevents tall buildings is prevalent in most metropolitan areas.
 For example, in many United States cities, 75% of land zoned for residential uses is zoned for single-family units (Badger and Bui, 2019).
 Moreover, "most single-family houses constructed in the United States in recent years are part of a common interest development (CID), governed by a homeowners association (HOA)" (Clarke and Freedman, 2019).
 Clarke and Freedman (2019) estimate a HOA premium in prices that is, on average, 4%.
-In Santiago, this type of regulation is rarely used, and it has been documented that it is not among the most relevant factors for floor space suppliers (Waintrub et al., 2016).
+In Santiago, this type of regulation is rarely used and is not among the most relevant factors for floor space suppliers (Waintrub et al., 2016).
 Instead, the maximum FAR and height are usually the most pertinent factors.